6 Subtle Mistakes that Can Wreck a New Friendship FAST

 Not everyone is your mini-me

 Besides your shared loved for book club, you may find that your new friend also loves to hike and hits the same deli for lunch on Fridays.
 But as the friendship develops, subtle but occasionally meaningful differences start to emerge.
 “If you’re a texter but she prefers to talk, or if you like to dress casual and your friend wants to get dolled up, those differences may put a dent in your burgeoning friendship.
 It’s important to discuss those preferences,” says Shatavia Thomas, LMFT, owner of Dr. Shay Speaks, LLC.
 You’ll have to decide which are deal breakers, if any.
 For example, “If your friend blows up at everything, and you’re not the type to extend the olive branch, your bond may short-lived, be easily broken, or become beyond repair,” says Dr. Thomas.
 “Or if you wear your heart on your sleeve and your friend likes to keep it real or shoot from the hip all the time, one of you is bound to get irritated, embarrassed, or exhausted.”
-Watch for these clear signs you’re in a toxic relationship.

 It’s business, nothing personal